 We then board the bus to drive through the Mackenzie Country, cross the Lindis Pass, then descend down past Cromwell and travel alongside the scenic river gorge to Clyde.

 This is a fantastic day, as you enjoy the huge scenery that makes the area so famous.
 It is majestic country that the artist Grahame Sydney loves to paint.

-We eat out at a restaurant in Clyde, and stay in the beautifully restored historic Dunstan House that night.
+We eat out at a restaurant in Clyde, and stay in the beautifully restored historic Dunstan House this evening.

 Clyde to Lauder

 Lauder School Accommodation